ecg-icas/icas/src/source/authentication.rst

  * - scope
    - Required
-   - The requested scope as in :ref:`scopes`
+   - The scope requested by the client as in :ref:`scopes`

  * - redirect_uri
    - Optional